birukG09/TaskWeave-AI/README.md

 cd taskweave_ai
 ```

-2. Copy the environment variables template:
+2. Copy environment variables template and update with your secrets:

 ```bash
 cp .env.example .env
 # Fill in your keys and database credentials
 ```

-3. Start the services with Docker Compose:
+3. Start all services:

 ```bash
 docker-compose up --build
 ```

-4. Access the API endpoints:
+4. API Endpoints:

-* `/extract-tasks` → Send text/messages to extract tasks
+* `/extract-tasks` → Accepts messages and extracts tasks
-* `/daily-report` → Generate daily report and send to Slack
+* `/daily-report` → Generates AI-powered task report and posts to Slack

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
-3. Commit your changes with clear messages
+3. Commit your changes with descriptive messages
 4. Open a Pull Request

 ## License

 MIT

+## Contact & Support

+For questions, support, or collaboration, reach out at **[support@taskweave.ai](mailto:support@taskweave.ai)** or open an issue in the repository.